openkruise/openkruise.io/rollouts/user-manuals/custom-network-provider.md

 **Please visit** [API Specifications | OpenKruise](https://openkruise.io/zh/rollouts/user-manuals/api-specifications) **for more information about the difference of the above mentioned two release strategies.**

-- Rollout without header matches, and the traffic is routed to canary service with a certain weight.
+- Release strategy without header matches, and the traffic is routed to canary service with a certain weight.

 ```yaml
 # spec.strategy.canary.steps: